tlmnrnhrdt/cad2data/README.md

   <br>
    <b>   Unlock the Power of Data in Construction</b>
    <br>
-     🚀 Move to full-cycle data management  where only unified granular  <br /> structured data & processes remain and where  🔓 your data is yours
+     🚀 Move to full-cycle data management  where only unified <br /> structured data & processes remain and where  🔓 your data is yours
 </p>